 Beth Axelrod has volunteered for multiple animal advocacy organizations for over 30 years.
 She became involved with WRL as a Helpline volunteer in 2007.
 She has served on the Board of Directors since 2011, and as President from 2013-2017.
-Beth currently serves as Vice President and Treasurer, as well as chairing both the Communications Committee and the Wildlife Center Task Force with the goal of establishing a wildlife center in Northern Virginia.
+Beth currently serves as Vice President and Treasurer, as well as chairing the Wildlife Center Task Force with the goal of establishing a wildlife center in Northern Virginia.

 Prior to retiring, Beth had a 30 year career in Real Estate Management and was a Vice President of a real estate development firm.
 She managed projects from start to completion and focused on team management and training, ensuring statutory compliance with multi-jurisdictional condominium acts, and that construction standards met the specifications of contractual documents.
 Beth also prepared operating budgets for multiple projects, served on all Declarant Board of Directors, prepared financial reports for investors and acted as a liaison for the Developer involving complex negotiations regarding legal issues.